wednesdayayay/Scrawl/README.md

 - 61 invert brush color (works with [brush(red,green,blue)]
 - 60 randomize color for brush if alpha above 120(midi) then alpha stays the same as set othewise it is also randomized

-//6 buttons on the left side of unit (<<, >, >>, loop, stop, record these are the labels on the controls not what they do)
+//6 toggle buttons on left side of unit (<<, >, >>, loop, stop, record these are the labels on the controls not what they do)
 - 43 << [mirrorshape] ON 4 / OFF 2
 - 44 >  [mirrorshape] ON 16 / OFF 8
 - 42 >> [mirrorshape] ON 64 / OFF 36